EP ENERGY CORPORATION (NYSE:EPE) Files An 8-K Regulation FD Disclosure - Market Exclusive

 On January 8, 2020, the Debtors filed a Third Amended Joint Chapter 11 Plan of EP Energy Corporation and its Affiliated Debtors and a Disclosure Statement for Third Amended Joint Chapter 11 Plan of Reorganization of EP Energy Corporation and its Affiliated Debtors describing the Plan and the solicitation of votes to approve the same from certain of the Debtors’ creditors with respect to the Chapter 11 Cases.

+On January 8, 2020, the Debtors announced that they had reached an agreement in principle with the Official Committee of Unsecured Creditors (the “Creditors’ Committee”) and the Initial Supporting Noteholders (as defined in the Plan) regarding a settlement of the Creditors’ Committee’s objections to confirmation of the Plan.

+On January 13, 2020, the Debtors filed a Fourth Amended Joint Chapter 11 Plan of EP Energy Corporation and its Affiliated Debtors and a Disclosure Statement for Fourth Amended Joint Chapter 11 Plan of Reorganization of EP Energy Corporation and its Affiliated Debtors describing the Plan and the solicitation of votes to approve the same from certain of the Debtors’ creditors with respect to the Chapter 11 Cases.

-Also on January 8, 2020, the Debtors filed a Modified Third Amended Joint Chapter 11 Plan of EP Energy Corporation and its Affiliated Debtors (as may be further amended from time to time, the “Modified Third Amended Plan”) and a Modified Disclosure Statement for Modified Third Amended Joint Chapter 11 Plan of Reorganization of EP Energy Corporation and its Affiliated Debtors (as may be further amended from time to time, the “Disclosure Statement”) describing the Modified Third Amended Plan and the solicitation of votes to approve the same from certain of the Debtors’ creditors with respect to the Chapter 11 Cases.
+Also on January 13, 2020, the Debtors filed an updated Fourth Amended Joint Chapter 11 Plan of EP Energy Corporation and its Affiliated Debtors (as may be further amended from time to time, the “Fourth Amended Plan”) and an updated Disclosure Statement for Fourth Amended Joint Chapter 11 Plan of Reorganization of EP Energy Corporation and its Affiliated Debtors (as may be further amended from time to time, the “Disclosure Statement”) describing the Fourth Amended Plan and the solicitation of votes to approve the same from certain of the Debtors’ creditors with respect to the Chapter 11 Cases.

-Also on January 8, 2020, the Debtors announced that they had reached an agreement in principle with the Official Committee of Unsecured Creditors (the “Creditors’ Committee”) and the Initial Supporting Noteholders regarding a settlement of the Creditors’ Committee’s objections to confirmation of the Plan.
-Under the agreement in principle, among other terms, (a) holders of Unsecured Claims (which will be amended to exclude 1.5L Notes Deficiency Claims) will receive their Pro Rata share of (i) 1.75% of the New Common Shares, subject to dilution only by the EIP Shares and (ii)(A) for eligible holders, rights to participate in a $25 million rights offering and (B) for non-eligible holders, Cash, New Common Shares, or a combination thereof, not to exceed a value of $500,000 in the aggregate; and (b) the reasonable and documented fees and out-of-pocket expenses of the Unsecured Notes Trustees will be paid in full.
-The full terms of the agreement in principle remain under negotiation and will be memorialized in an amended chapter 11 plan and described in a related disclosure statement, both to be filed with Bankruptcy Court.
-A hearing to approve such disclosure statement and solicitation of votes on such amended chapter 11 plan has been scheduled to be held on January 13, 2020.
-In connection with the agreement in principle, the Initial Supporting Noteholders agreed to extend the milestone date set forth in Section 6(c)(v) of the Backstop Commitment Agreement to January 15, 2020.
-Capitalized terms used but not defined in this paragraph have the meanings assigned to such terms in the Modified Third Amended Joint Chapter 11 Plan of EP Energy Corporation and its Affiliated Debtors attached hereto as Exhibit 99.1.
+On January 14, 2020, the Bankruptcy Court entered an order approving the Disclosure Statement.
+The confirmation hearing is scheduled for February 26, 2020.

-Information contained in the Modified Third Amended Plan and the Disclosure Statement is subject to change, whether as a result of amendments or supplements to the Modified Third Amended Plan or Disclosure Statement, third-party actions, or otherwise, and should not be relied upon by any party.
-Copies of the Modified Third Amended Plan and the Disclosure Statement are attached hereto as Exhibits 99.1 and 99.2, respectively.
+Information contained in the Fourth Amended Plan and the Disclosure Statement is subject to change, whether as a result of amendments or supplements to the Fourth Amended Plan or Disclosure Statement, third-party actions, or otherwise, and should not be relied upon by any party.
+Copies of the Fourth Amended Plan and the Disclosure Statement are attached hereto as Exhibits 99.1 and 99.2, respectively.

 In accordance with General Instruction B.2 of Form 8-K, the information being furnished under this Item 7.01 to this Current Report on Form 8-K, including Exhibit 99.1 and Exhibit 99.2, shall not be deemed to be “filed” for purposes of Section 18 of the Securities Exchange Act of 1934, as amended (the “Exchange Act”), or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference into any registration statement or other document filed by the Company under the Securities Act of 1933, as amended (the “Securities Act”), or the Exchange Act, except as expressly set forth by specific reference in such filing.